hapax/hapax.github.io/assets/alien-maths.md

 Brains are brains, obeying the [Hebbian](https://en.wikipedia.org/wiki/Hebbian_theory) maxim that "neurons that fire together, wire together".
-If linguistic relativism is a claim that language changes our brains in any way *other than* Hebbian learning (or a related learning mechanism), then it is probably wrong.
+If linguistic relativism is a claim that language changes our brains in any way *other than* Hebbian learning (or a related, neuronally-grounded learning mechanism), then it is probably wrong.
 Similarly, if universalism claims that language *cannot* change our brains in a Hebbian fashion, it is wrong.
 And what is Hebbianly possible is a question for neuroscientists